pabloinsente/intro-sc-python/README.md

-# Introduction to Scientific Computing with Python - Mini-workshop - 2020
+# Python Tools for Data Science, Machine Learning and Scientific computing - 2020

-Some random change

 Python is a general purpose programming languague that has become the leader in the [scientific computing and data science landscape](https://towardsdatascience.com/kaggle-user-survey-2019-326e187ff207).